truenas/documentation/content/en/hub/hardware/x-series/xseries-bsg.md

 ---

 <object data="/pdf/Xseries-2020-06-25.pdf" type="application/pdf" width="95%" height="1000">
-  Your browser does not support pdfs, <a href="/pdf/Xseries-2020-06-25.pdf">click here to download the file.</a>
+  There was an error displaying this PDF, <a href="/pdf/Xseries-2020-06-25.pdf">please click here to download the file.</a>
 </object>